ramdhiwakar1/fl-dist-hack-sensors/README.md

 ---

-## 🎓 The Lesson
+## 🎓 Why This Matters

-**Traditional ML**: "Give me all your data" **Federated Learning**: "Keep your data, share the intelligence"
+**Traditional ML**: "Give me all your data"
+**Federated Learning**: "Keep your data, share the intelligence"

-This is the future of:
+This approach enables collaboration in industries where data privacy is critical:
-- Supply chain collaboration
+- Supply chain intelligence
-- Healthcare (hospitals sharing knowledge)
+- Healthcare research
-- Finance (banks detecting fraud together)
+- Financial fraud detection
-- Any industry where data is sensitive but collective intelligence is valuable
+- Any scenario requiring collective learning without data centralization

 ---

-## 🏆 For the Hackathon

-**Judge Questions You Can Answer:**

-Q: *"How does data privacy work?"*
-A: "Data never leaves supplier locations.
-Only encrypted model parameters travel."

-Q: *"What's the business value?"*
-A: "Every supplier gets better anomaly detection than training alone.
-The manufacturer strengthens supplier relationships while improving their own models."

-Q: *"Can this scale?"*
-A: "Yes!
-Flower is used in production by Fortune 500 companies.
-We're using the same architecture."

-Q: *"What about different networks?"*
-A: "We use ZeroTier for secure cross-network communication.
-Works anywhere."

----

-## 📞 Support
+## 📞 Technical Stack

-Built with:
 - [Flower 1.23.0](https://flower.ai/) - Federated Learning Framework
 - PyTorch 2.9 - Deep Learning
-- Streamlit - Dashboard
+- Streamlit - Real-time Dashboard
-- ZeroTier - Networking
+- ZeroTier - Secure Cross-Network Communication

-**Live Demo Ready** ✅
-**Production Architecture** ✅
-**Business Story** ✅

 ---

+## 🤝 Contributing

+This is a research/demo project showcasing federated learning in supply chain scenarios.
+Feel free to explore, extend, or adapt for your use case.

+---

-*Building the future of collaborative AI, one supplier at a time.* 🏭🤝🚀
+*Building the future of collaborative AI in manufacturing.* 🏭🚀